smithhmark/procare-assessment/CONTRIBUTING.md

 This process has been tested on Ubuntu 22.04.4 LTS.
 It was tested by removing the images built locally (eg `docker image rm <>`) and removing the database volume (eg `docker volume rm <>`).

 This project includes adminer in the compose file to facilitate database exploration/testing.
 It is reachable at (http://localhost/8080).

+Testing the bootstrap on Windows 11 has shown that there may be some line-ending shennanigans to be dealt with.

+Intel-based Macs are too far behind for docker compose features used in this project.